To print this article, all you need is to be registered or login on Mondaq.com.

 The Hon’ble Supreme Court in a recent decision in Ratnam

 Sudesh Iyer v.
-Jackie Kakubhai Shroff
+Jackie Kakubhai Shroff1 reiterated

 that the Arbitration and Conciliation (Amendment) Act 2015